Key Takeaways

 This being said, each French student should have a Bescherelles or other French verb book to check the way a French verb is spelled.

-It’s a good investment because if you plan on writing French, you’ll need such a book: we all do (it’s a requirement for every French school kid who eventually has to learn how to spell the verbs)!
+It’s a good investment because if you intend to write French, you’ll need such a book: we all do (it’s a requirement for every French school kid who eventually has to learn how to spell the verbs)!

-The Key To Learning French Successfully = Prioritise
+The Key To Learning French Successfully = Prioritize

 I’m not saying that all the other French learning methods are wrong.
 Their content is correct, or course.
 It’s the approach that is wrong.